 Even more surprising is what the gas attendants said to me after this incident occurred.
 I don't know if it points to another argument about whether we should have self-serve or not in New Jersey.

-I saw my gas was down to the last quarter and decided to pull into the next gas station, which just happened to be a Wawa.
-So we get there and go to a pump that's behind this large sized pickup truck.
+I decided to pull into the next gas station, which just happened to be a Wawa.
+So we get there and go to a pump that's behind this large pickup truck.

 The driver was just walking back toward his car after running inside.
 No big deal, drivers do that all the time when they get gas.